Rhubarb And Apple Crumble

 • Spices – The crumble topping is lightly spiced with cinnamon & ginger, which complements the apples & rhubarb perfectly!

-• Almonds – I like to add some flaked almonds to the crumble topping but this is optional.
+• Almonds – I like to add some flaked almonds to the crumble topping, for extra crunch and flavour but this is optional.

 • Vanilla – Adding some good quality vanilla paste to the fruit filling adds extra flavour.